Deadline: May 10

 Laws exist to keep us safe and protect our rights.
 Those in the criminal justice field work to make society a better place by ensuring these laws are upheld and that we are protected.
-The OU Extended Campus Bachelor of Science in Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.
+The OU College of Professional and Continuing Studies Bachelor of Science - Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.

-Criminal Justice professionals today have to be polished community builders, communicators, problems solvers, and public relations experts.
-Our Bachelor of Science in Criminal Justice explores criminal justice as it relates to police, courts, and the corrections system, giving you a solid understanding of law enforcement issues.
+Criminal justice professionals today have to be polished community builders, communicators, problems solvers, and public relations experts.
+Our Bachelor of Science - Criminal Justice explores criminal justice as it relates to police, courts, and the corrections system, giving you a solid understanding of law enforcement issues.
 You’ll build leadership and conflict resolution skills, and leave the program prepared to confront challenges efficiently and professionally.

 The Minor in Criminal Justice is a 15-hour program that can be completed 100% online.
 You’ll take four core courses – Police and Policing, American Judicial Processes, the American Correctional System and Theories of Criminal Behavior – and one criminal justice elective of your choice.
 Visit with your advisor if you think this program is for you.